New York State Mathematics League

 The New York State Mathematics League (NYSML) competition was originally held in 1973 and has been held annually in a different location each year since.
 It was founded by Alfred Kalfus.
 The American Regions Math League competition is based on the format of the NYSML competition.
+The current iteration contains four sections: the team round, power question, individual round, and a relay.
+These are done in competition in that order.
+All of these rounds are done without a calculator.
+Each individual team can have up to fifteen students, which is the usual amount per team.
+Like ARML, it has banned the use of calculators beginning in the 2009 contest.

+Competition format

+There are four sections in the current iteration, done so in a day: